alphagov/monitoring-doc/documentation/architecture/decisions/0005-deploying-prometheus-to-private-networks-in-aws.md

 This means that we could build Prometheus in an account we own, and it could access client team infrastructure over the peering connection.
+It also provides the option for us having a single prometheus scraping multiple VPCs (via multiple peering connections).

 [VPC Peering]: https://docs.aws.amazon.com/AmazonVPC/latest/PeeringGuide/Welcome.html

+While VPC peering would be a neat fit in this specific situation, we have some concerns about it:

+ - as RE builds more services that might be provided to client teams, and as we extend these services to more client teams, we end up with N*M VPC peering connections to maintain
+ - the client teams' security analysis becomes much harder when they peer to an external black-box VPC
+ - if we have a single VPC connecting to multiple client VPCs, that provides an indirect link between VPCs which the client had wanted to keep separate

 ## Decision